ignigoliz/amanuensis/README.md

 An all of this with through a **Command Line Interface** directly from yout laptop.

 > **Note**
 > Tested on **macOS** Monterey.
-However, it should be compatible with Linux-based systems in a straightforward manner.
+However, it should be compatible with Linux-based systems with minor/no changes.

 ----